 The purpose of the Home-Based Educational Support Program is to:

-- assist schools to maintain ongoing relationships with enrolled students with severe disabilities and comorbid fragile health and their families
+- assist schools to support ongoing relationships with enrolled students with severe disabilities and comorbid fragile health and their families

 - provide eligible students with an education program

-- to foster the student’s engagement with school and plan and implement their transition back to school
+- to maintain the student’s engagement with school and plan and implement their transition back to school

 Application Process and Timelines